-First things first I am NOT anti-academic, but I am anti-egotistical, anti-hierarchical, and anti-progressive by not being able to highlight issues, ask questions, or challenge ideas.
-I appreciate that my views can and do agitate some, and this is fine, but to complain about my tone or to personally accuse me and my motives is failing to stick to the points I make which is the continued gap that exists between most academics and clinicians working together better.
+First things first, I am NOT anti-academic.
+But I am anti-egotistical, anti-hierarchical, and anti-progressive with those who try to prevent others from highlighting issues, asking questions, or challenging ideas.
+I do appreciate that my views agitate some, but to complain about my tone or to accuse me of ulterior motives is a diversion from the main point I am making which is the continued gap that exists between most academics and clinicians working together better.

 Most academics are full time!

-But thats not to say all academics are this way inclined.
-Some are still seeing patients and enjoying the challenges of clinical and research work as well as helping and supporting others do the same, such as Christian Barton who describes what he does in his recent blog in response to my editorial here.
-And this gets nothing but my utmost respect and admiration, but again I will state that this is in my experience not common place.
+This is not to say all academics are this way inclined.
+Some do still see patients and enjoy the challenges of both clinical and research work as well as helping and supporting others do the same.
+And this gets nothing but my utmost respect and admiration, but again I will state that this is not common.

 Most physiotherapy clinics in the national health service and in private practice employ physios to do one thing.
 See patients.
 That’s it!
-The ever growing demands on hospitals and physio clinics mean most employers want their clinicians assessing and treating patients when ‘on the clock’.
-Most employers do not want their clinicians reading, researching, or doing what is usually seen as frivolous, fruitless, fannying about with no financial gains or reimbursement during their time.
+The ever-growing demands on hospitals and physio clinics mean most employers want their clinicians assessing and treating patients when ‘on the clock’.
+Most employers do not want their clinicians reading, researching, or doing what is usually seen as frivolous or fruitless with no financial gains or reimbursement during their time.

 The usual clinical academic!

-I also wasn’t expecting many of the other barriers I came across, such as being ignored by some academic institutions as well as by some well respected academic individuals when I reached out for some help and guidance, even receiving a few short sharp flat out refusals from some.
+I wasn’t expecting many of the other barriers I also came across, such as being ignored by some institutions as well as by some well-respected academics when I reached out for some help and guidance, even receiving a few short sharp refusals from some.

 In a nutshell

 I also discuss some of the barriers that these two groups have in working well together such as difficulties in communication, lack of time, resources, and funding.
-Finally I finish off by saying lets get our shit together, put aside the egos and hierarchy and start working together better.
-That’s it.
+And I finish off by saying let’s get our shit together, put aside the egos and hierarchy and start working together better.

 As always, thanks for reading